ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 MODBUS is more difficult for us than ASCII protocols but we can deal with this.

+### Connection Hardware

+Use “standard”, easily maintainable and available connection hardware where possible, so no unusual or bespoke sockets, cables or adapters preferred.

 # Protocol

 ### Termination characters